Matt-FTW/dotfiles/.github/README.md

 Now you can receive new updates from my repo and modify your custom one :sunglasses:

-If you had any issues or you have some questions about the installation process, feel free to [open an issue](https://github.com/Matt-FTW/dotfiles/issues/new/choose) or a [new discussion post](https://github.com/Matt-FTW/dotfiles/discussions/new/choose).
+If you had any issues feel free to [open an issue](https://github.com/Matt-FTW/dotfiles/issues/new/choose).
+Do you have some questions about the installation process?
+You can create a [new discussion post](https://github.com/Matt-FTW/dotfiles/discussions/new/choose) then.
 Be sure to read the [FAQ](./FAQ.md) first!

 - ### <samp>Git Method (_Classic method_, **not recommended**)</samp>